hackondata/workshops/grading.md

 ## Grading Guidelines
 Notes:
-- You will be assigned three notebooks to grade, make sure you at least grade two.
-Three would be ideal, your colleages will thank you.
+- You will be assigned three notebooks to grade.
 - Be nice :)

 ### Instructions: